Nuosis/invoice_line_cost_detection/.roo/rules/DEVELOPMENT_GUIDE.md

 # Invoice Rate Detection System - Development Guide

 **THIS SYSTEM HAS NEVER BEEN DEPLOYED.
-WE DO NOT NEED TO MAINTAIN BACKWARDS COMPATABILITY UNLESS EXPLICITLY REQUESTED**
+WE DO NOT NEED TO MAINTAIN BACKWARDS COMPATABILITY FOR DEPRICATED FEATURES**

 ## Solution Overview